 This morning we learn about a distinctly northern pastime: dog sledding.
 We'll meet a local musher and hear all about this traditional means of Arctic transportation, interacting with the lively dog team as we learn about their care and training.
 Then we take turns enjoying an exhilarating ride as the dogs whisk us down a trail through the boreal forest.
 Depending on flight schedules, there may also be time for an optional helicopter tour over the tundra—a great chance to spy polar bears from the air.
 We'll enjoy a farewell lunch together in Churchill before our return flight to Winnipeg, followed by a reception and final night at the Fort Garry Hotel.

 After breakfast, transfer to the airport for flights home.

-[Please note: The November 17 departure will run in reverse in Churchill.
-The group will spend two nights in the town of Churchill and then two nights on the Tundra Lodge.]
+[Please note: the November 17 departure will run in reverse in Churchill.
+The group will spend two nights in the town of Churchill and then two nights at the Tundra Lodge.]

 Physical Rating: Easy